Invest in Storage Units

 Capitalization Rate (Cap Rate)

-Capitalization Rate, or Cap Rate, is another essential factor in evaluating investments in the storage unit industry.
-It is a metric used to estimate the potential ROI based on the property’s net operating income and current market value.
+Capitalization Rate, or Cap Rate, is another vital factor in evaluating storage unit industry investments.
+This metric estimates potential ROI based on the property’s net operating income and current market value.

-Between 2009 and 2018, self-storage facilities reported an average annual ROI of 16.9%, which has outperformed other real estate sectors, including office buildings, retail, and apartments.
+Between 2009 and 2018, self-storage facilities reported an average annual ROI of 16.9%, outperforming other real estate sectors including office buildings, retail, and apartments.

-Storage unit investments offer high earning potential due to their lower costs compared to other commercial or residential real estate properties.
-Consequently, the storage unit industry has seen a steady increase in revenue, reaching over $29 billion in the past five years.
-Furthermore, it is projected to grow to $115.62 billion by 2025, with a compound annual growth rate of 134.79% during the 2020-2025 period.
+Storage unit investments offer substantial earning potential due to lower costs compared to other commercial or residential real estate properties.
+Consequently, the storage unit industry has experienced steady revenue growth, reaching over $29 billion in the past five years.
+Furthermore, projections indicate growth to $115.62 billion by 2025, with a compound annual growth rate of 134.79% during 2020-2025.

 Investing in Storage Unit REITs